10 Tips to Hiring Farm Labor

 3. Outline Desired Qualities and Requirements

 But don’t base your decision on technical skills alone.
-Depending on the responsibilities of the job, you’ll want to list any soft skills that will help a candidate really thrive in the position.
+Depending on the responsibilities of the job, you’ll also want to list any soft skills that will help a candidate really thrive in the position.

 4. Survey Your Current Employees

-You’re missing out on a great deal of valuable insight if you skip this next tip.
 Your current employees can offer an incredibly relevant perspective on what the job entails and what specific skills are required to do it well.

-Unless you’re a super hands-on manager that works alongside your farm workers, it’s likely there are aspects of the available position you don’t know.
+Unless you’re a super hands-on manager that works alongside your farm workers, it’s likely there are aspects of the open position you don’t know.
 Your employees will be able to fill in the blanks and point out any prudent requirements you’re overlooking.

 5. Set Clear Expectations